Telefacil/ciscodnd/README.md

 Check that you have Microsoft Visual C++ Redistributable Package installed.

+## Information and compiled version in Windows and macOS

+### En Español

+### In English

 ## About us

-Check one of our services (in Spanish): https://www.telefacil.com/centralita-virtual.php
+Check one of our services (in Spanish) or if you are in Spain and need a virtual PBX. https://www.telefacil.com/centralita-virtual.php

 Our company (in Spanish):